Artwork is 8 ft long and 3 ft wide, drawn w/ black sharpies and pens

 10. We the Coral are not alone in our paper space.
 We can’t be.
 The things that hurt us out there hurt us in here, too.
 We the Coral do not exist in “pure nature.”
 We, too, dwell in what McKibben calls a “postnatural world.”

 11. We the Coral have a little artificial reef created by discarded tires.
 It is of the “postnatural world."
 The tires are hard to see – they blend in – as if they are a part of the reef.
 Perhaps these are traces of man we can handle, elements we have adapted to, materials we now prefer.
 They are not visible and over time have become like the rest of us.
 Maybe you, the viewer, can pick them out easily.
 If so, we are not sure what to say.
-We are not sure whether these tires were purposefully placed there for us, or are they just litter…?
+We are not sure whether these tires were purposefully placed there for us.
 We are not sure that intent even matters.

 12. We the Coral are deprived of our own paper space.
 Our viewers are distracted by the man-made objects that destroy us.
 A fisherman’s trawling net spreads out, in front of us.
 It catches the viewer’s eye with its sinews, its wavy movement.
 A boat chain also crushes us, despite its deceptively benign appearance.
 It doesn’t look like it’s crushing us.
 It looks like it is just resting on top of us harmlessly like some jpeg over another jpeg.
 We are even covered by human words – human words by human poets – even if they are the ones who care about us… You probably notice the net and chain and words right away.
 We think the artist meant to do this.
 Then again, we’re not convinced that even matters.